lancecopper/LPHW_exercises/README.md

 * This repository do not cover all exercises in the book.

 * It include most exercises the author thought to be complicated enough to prevent coders to solve at once.

-* welcome everyone who wang to take part in and imporve this repository.